 Click "Play" to Listed the Article

-Bed bugs are synonymous with mattresses but they will infest any furniture that is close to the host’s bed.
+Bed bugs are synonymous with mattresses as they can live between the seams of it and even inside of it. but they will infest any furniture that is close to the host’s bed.
 This includes wooden furniture and even metal pieces.
 As long as there are cracks where they can hide, and these are in plenty on any type of furniture, bed bugs can live there and you need to consider bed bug exterminator services.

 Can Bed Bugs Live in Wood

 The answer to the question whether bed bugs can live in wood depends on what it means exactly to ‘live in wood’.
 You may be pleased to know that bed bugs don’t burrow into wooden materials the same way termites or carpenter ants do.
 In fact, bed bugs will prefer not to infest a flat wood surface.

 Since bed bugs like to stay out of sight, the will hide in existing cracks and gaps on wooden furniture or structures.
 This means that any wooden surface with cracks, grooves or another kind of space is a potential hiding place for bed bugs.

 There is also a myth that bed bugs like to infest wood.
 Research indicates that these critters don’t care for one surface or another as long as there is a tight, preferably dark place available to hide.
 Such a surface may be metal, plastic or any other habitable material for that matter.

 In summary, it makes no difference what kind of surfaces you have.
 The only requirement that bed bugs need to infest it is a safe place to tuck away and close to the human hosts.
 Surfaces close to where you spend most of your time such as the bed and couch are most likely to be infested.